trevorwslee/AWeatherClock/README.md

 #  Customizations for New Hardware Highlights

 There are several areas to consider for customizing `AWeatherClock` for new hardware:
+* `platformio.ini` for configuring PlatformIO for your MCU
 * TFT LCD screen; the out-of-the-box configured TFT LCD screens are
   - ST7789 with [Adafruit ST7735 Library](https://github.com/adafruit/Adafruit-ST7735-Library.git)
   - LCD Screen of TWatch (`TW3`)